 Fortunately, dentists now have a way to give their patients the best of both worlds.

-Implant-supported dentures are the lovechild of dentures and implants.
+Implant-supported dentures are the lovechild of dentures and dental implants.
 These devices combine these two modern prosthetics.

 During the installation of these dentures, an oral surgeon will surgically attach four to six implants, typically titanium screws, into the patient’s jawbone.
 The screws are then given time to fuse with the patient’s jawbone tissue properly.
 This usually takes anywhere between three to six months.
 This procedure is known as osseointegration.